jakebathman/tailwindcss-uk-docs/source/docs/controlling-file-size.blade.md

 If you're using any other special characters in your class names, make sure to update the regular expression to include those as well.

-For example, if you have customized Tailwind to create classes like `w-50%`, you'll want to add `%` to the regular expression:
+For example, if you have customised Tailwind to create classes like `w-50%`, you'll want to add `%` to the regular expression:

 ```diff
 - /[\w-/:]+(?<!:)/g